evkx/evkx.github.io/content/models/byd/seal_u/Seal_U_Design/_index.md

 ## Exterior

-The BYD Seal U Design, with dimensions of 4785 mm in length, 1890 mm in width, and 1668 mm in height, falls into the Compact SUVs, also known as C-SUVs, offer a balance between the practicality and maneuverability of smaller vehicles and the space and versatility of larger SUV The BYD Seal U Design is available in a total of 6 solid paint colors.
+The BYD Seal U Design, with dimensions of 4785 mm in length, 1890 mm in width, and 1668 mm in height, falls into the Compact SUVs category, also known as C-SUVs.
+These offer a balance between the practicality and maneuverability of smaller vehicles and the space and versatility of larger SUVs.
+The BYD Seal U Design is available in a total of 6 solid paint colors.

 You can select from multiple wheel designs, all available in the same size, on the BYD Seal U Design, allowing you to personalize your vehicle to match your style and driving preferences.
 The available tire and wheel combinations include: